 - 1 tsp vanilla extract

-- Create the cake by first creaming butter and sugar together.
+- Create the cake by first creaming the butter and sugar together.
 Once light and fluffy, add the vanilla and egg.
 Mix until batter is smooth.

 - In a separate bowl, combine the all-purpose flour, baking soda and salt.
 Set aside.
 In a measuring cup, combine the hot water, instant espresso powder and baking cocoa.
 Whisk until smooth.